20raj08/Hacker-ToolKit/README.md

 # Credits
-Thanks to Rizer0 and owerdogan for the scripts!
+Inspired by Rizer0 and owerdogan scripts